Electrotactile feedback applications for hand and arm interactions: A systematic review, meta-analysis, and future directions: Electrotactile Feedback Applications For Hand Arm Interactions

-For substituting visual with haptic information, Liu \emph{et al.}, (2016) developed the \emph{Finger Eye}, a wearable text reading assistive system for the blind and visually impaired individuals \cite{Liu2016}.
+For substituting visual with haptic information, Liu \emph{et al.} \cite{Liu2016} developed the \emph{Finger Eye}, a wearable text reading assistive system for the blind and visually impaired individuals.
 In their pilot study, they successfully converted visual data (i.e, text displayed on a screen or paper), which were captured by a Pan-Tilt-Zoom (PTZ) camera, into haptic information correspondingly to the braille reading system.
-Hence, using text recognition, Liu \emph{et al.}, (2016) actually translated conventional text into braille \cite{Liu2016}.
+Hence, using text recognition, Liu \emph{et al.} \cite{Liu2016} actually translated conventional text into braille.
 However, a disadvantage was that the camera was bulky (i.e., normal size of a PTZ camera) which prevents the wearability and portability of such text reading assistive system.
-Nevertheless, Rahimi \emph{et al.} (2019b) developed a significantly more portable and wearable similar device (see (g) in \autoref{fig:HD}) \cite{Rahimi2019b}.
-Also, Rahimi et al, (2019a) and (2019b) attempted to provide an automated recurrent calibration process \cite{Rahimi2019,Rahimi2019b}.
-Although more research is needed towards this direction, this was a first step to achieve an automated regulation of stimulation power, which will address one of the main drawbacks of electrotactile feedback.
+Nevertheless, Rahimi \emph{et al.} \cite{Rahimi2019b} developed a significantly more portable and wearable similar device (see (g) in \autoref{fig:HD}).
+Also, Rahimi et al, \cite{Rahimi2019,Rahimi2019b} attempted to provide an automated recurrent calibration process.
+Although more research is needed towards this direction, this was a step towards achieving an automated regulation of stimulation power, which will address one of the main drawbacks of electrotactile feedback.

-Furthermore, Huang \emph{et al.} (2017a, 2017b) substituted audio with haptic information \cite{Huang2017,Huang2017b}.
+Furthermore, Huang \emph{et al.} \cite{Huang2017,Huang2017b} substituted audio with haptic information.
 Through a tactile transducer, they administered electrotactile stimulation on the index fingertip to ameliorate speech recognition of cochlear implant users (i.e., with hearing impairment) \cite{Huang2017,Huang2017b}.
-They converted speech sound amplitude and frequency into electrical signal with equivalent properties.
-However, the frequency of the electrical signal did not overpass the 200Hz to ensure a temporal discrimination of the amplified speech.
+They converted speech sound amplitude and frequency into an electric signal with equivalent properties.
+However, the frequency of the electrical signal did not overpass the 200Hz to ensure temporal discrimination of the amplified speech.
 Indeed, cochlear implant users showed a significantly improved speech recognition in noise \cite{Huang2017,Huang2017b}.
 The significantly improved speech recognition was observed both in Mandarin \cite{Huang2017} and English speakers \cite{Huang2017b}.

-\subsubsection{Biomedical Applications: Prostheses}
+\subsection{Biomedical Applications: Prostheses}